Using dry firewood is the only way to keep your fire burning hot for hours on end. Wet firewood creates smoke, and it’s not a high-quality fuel.

 This is a guaranteed way to figure out how wet your wood is: use a multi-calibration moisture meter.
 You want, at most, a moisture content of 20%.
 Less is always better.

-Finally, there are a few common questions you may have about drying wood, and I’ll answer them for you below.
+Finally, you may have a few common questions about drying wood, and I’ll answer them below.

 Does Firewood Dry In The Winter?